-VOC stands for volatile organic compounds and it's a term used to describe thousands of dangerous gases that are common in our offices and homes.
+VOC stands for volatile organic compounds and is a term used to describe thousands of dangerous gases common in our offices and homes.
 Some examples are:

 - Formaldehyde, found in many plastics and lacquers

-- Methyl Chloride, found in many solvents and flame retrardents
+- Methyl Chloride, found in many solvents and flame retardants

 - Acetone, found in wallpaper and furniture polish

 - Toluene, found in paints, sealants, and printing ink

 - Benzene, found in glues, paints, and detergents